FUEL PROOF (some text hidden) --NONE--

 By Jonathan Crouch

-Toyota's first EV, the bZ4x mid-sized SUV, is a strong contender.
-Jonathan Crouch drives it.
+Toyota's first EV, the bZ4x mid-sized SUV, has been very usefully improved.
+Jonathan Crouch takes a look.

 Backgroundword count: 150